181 Fremont: History

-In 2007, SKS originally proposed 181 Fremont Street as a 66 floor, 900 ft tall mixed-use skyscraper, with 140 residential units and 500000 sqft of office space.
-However, the developers reduced the height of the project to comply with the parcel's 700 ft height limit, as detailed in the Transbay Center District Plan approved in 2012.
-Still, this height limit is twice as high as the previous restriction.
+In 2007, SKS proposed 181 Fremont Street as a 66 floor, 900 ft tall mixed-use skyscraper, with 140 residential units and 500000 sqft of office space.
+The developers reduced the height of the project to comply with the parcel's 700 ft height limit, as detailed in the Transbay Center District Plan approved in 2012.
+This height limit was twice as high as the previous restriction.
 The tower's design was approved in December 2012, and the development site was subsequently put on the market by SKS Investments.

 On March 29, 2013, Jay Paul Company announced that it acquired the development from SKS Investments and planned "to immediately commence construction" with completion expected in the second quarter of 2015.
-According to Bloomberg, the building will cost US$375 million to construct, including land acquisition costs.
+According to Bloomberg, the building would cost US$375 million to construct, including land acquisition costs.
 Demolition of the existing structures began in August 2013, with tower construction expected to begin in November.
 Official groundbreaking ceremonies took place on November 12, 2013, and the luxury residences were officially named Park 181.
 The name was later changed to simply 181 Fremont Residences.
-Jay Paul Company announced that the building would cost US$500 million to construct and is scheduled to open in early 2017.
-On September 20, 2017, it was reported that Facebook would lease the entire office portion of the building to form a new San Francisco office.
+Jay Paul Company announced that the building would cost US$500 million to construct and was scheduled to open in early 2017.
+On September 20, 2017, it was reported that Meta Platforms would lease the entire office portion of the building to form a new San Francisco office that included the Instagram division.

+As of May 2023, during what the San Francisco Chronicle described as "Downtown San Francisco['s] worst office vacancy crisis on record," 181 Fremont had a vacancy rate of 100%, with Meta (formerly Facebook) putting up its entire 435,000 square feet for sublease.
+Zendesk moved its headquarters to the building in 2024.
+On March 5, 2025, Strava moved into a new headquarters office on four levels of the space made available by Meta for sublease.